Born: February 28, 2018

 DD: Curbstone Valley Mariposa Lily 3*M 6*D AR 2793

 DNA: PQ | α S1-Casein: A/B

 1 x Reserve Junior Grand Champion

 Every once in a while one breeds a doe to a buck that produces very unexpected results.
 That happened with Harmony’s grand-dam, Mariposa Lily.
 Bred to an outside buck, that had very strong mammaries behind him, he threw incredibly weak medials, universally, to all of his daughters.
 Crashing from a 91 with E in udder for her dam, to 78 with an A udder.
 It was shocking.
 It is no slight on the breeder.
 It is the game of roulette we all play as breeders, called ‘independent genetic assortment’.

-In one generation, with the right buck, we moved that mammary system from a 78 A udder, back up to an 88 V udder with Harmony's dam, Celastrina.
-Trina has consistently stamped her kids with beautiful general appearance (producing some of the most handsome wethers on the farm), and is a beautiful doe in her own right.
+In one generation, with the right buck, we moved that mammary system from a 78 A udder, back up to a 90 E udder with Harmony’s dam, Celastrina.
+Trina has consistently stamped her kids with beautiful general appearance, and is a beautiful doe in her own right.
 Significantly improved over her dam, both in general appearance, and mammary strength.

 Harmony then excelled her dam, by earning a junior RGCH, at just five months of age.
 Trina was often head of the line in her class as a junior, but never quite managed to eek out a big ribbon.
-We love that Harmony has conserved her dam's general appearance, and have retained her to the herd to see if we can bump that strength in udder conformation up a little higher over her dam, too.
-We have retained both Harmony, and her 2019 sister, Eroica to the herd, and both will be freshened at least once to see ultimately what their sires can contribute to improvements in mammary attachment.
+We love that Harmony has conserved her dam’s general appearance.